Attorneys say Hawks’ Parsons has career-threatening injuries

 ATLANTA (AP) — Chandler Parsons’ attorneys say the Atlanta Hawks forward suffered “severe and permanent injuries” in a car wreck last week that could jeopardize his career.

 Attorneys John Morgan and Nick Panagakis of the firm Morgan & Morgan say the injuries Parsons suffered in Wednesday’s crash include a traumatic brain injury, disk herniation and a torn labrum.
-Parsons was leaving practice when hit by a driver, who the attorneys say was charged with driving under the influence of alcohol.
+Parsons was leaving practice when he was hit by a driver who the attorneys say was charged with driving under the influence of alcohol.

 Sgt.
 John Chafee of the Atlanta Police Department told The Associated Press that the police report was not available Monday because the public affairs unit was closed for Martin Luther King Jr. Day, a federal holiday.